BrunoWallner/audiovis/README.md

 ## Features
 ##### already implemented
 * 2-color bar coloring
+* volume control
 * configurable buffering and smoothing via config.toml
-* configurable scaling of lower frequencies for a better look
+* configurable higher scaling of lower frequencies for a better look
 * selectable amount of frequencies that should be displayed (0 - 20.000)

 ##### WiP